jbosstm/quickstart/rts/lra-examples/README.md

 guarantee a globally consistent outcome without the need to take long duration locks on data.

-These examples take a normal WAR and wraps it into a -swarm runnable jar.
+These examples take a normal WAR and wraps them into -swarm runnable jars.

-Each project uses maven war packagin in the `pom.xml`
+Each project uses maven war packaging in the `pom.xml`

     <packaging>war</packaging>